stummjr/doc.scrapinghub.com/jobdata.rst

     $ curl https://storage.scrapinghub.com/items/53/7/81

-will get the items from the most recently finsihed job.
+will get the items from the most recently finished job.

 We recommend storing the key of the most recently finished job (53/7/81 in our example) along with the downloaded data.
 To update the dataset later, it is possible to list jobs, stopping at the previously downloaded job::